cyber-prophet/bostrom-journal/BostromJournal001.md

 ### AMPERE token [~]()

 - is needed to create cyberlinks;
-- amount of Ampere tokens on a balance of the selected neuron is used for `ampere-per-cyberlink` metric, which is used in cyberrank algorithm.
+- amount of Ampere tokens on a balance of the selected neuron is used {~~for~>to compute~~} `ampere-per-cyberlink` metric, which is used in cyberrank algorithm.

 The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each `cycle` so that the changes in the amount of Ampere tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
-It's reasonable to think about Ampere tokens as a measure that characterizes the impact of cyberlinks created from the account on the knowledge graph.
+It's reasonable to think {~~about~>of~~} Ampere tokens as a measure that characterizes the impact of cyberlinks created from the account on the knowledge graph.

 ### TOCYB token [~](QmfGPCSpPCRTsBw2g6wqrLkHaCwtFChXeHADju5RrYu9EB)

 TOCYB token is a token of a future [Cyber](https://cyb.ai/search/cyber) network.
-Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it 1 to 1 into CYB tokens through the private exodus.
+Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it{++at a ++}1 to 1{++ rate++} into CYB tokens through the private exodus.
 The contract will be developed by [cyber~Congress](https://cyb.ai/search/cybercongress).

 ### Investminting - definition and mechanics [~](Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV)